 A bruised heel is a contusion or bruising of the tissue found under the heel.
 A heel bruise is a painful injury that can be due to an acute injury or due to continuous impact on the foot.
-Moderate injury can cause bruising of the fat pad that surrounds the calcaneus.
+Generally, moderate injury can cause bruising of the fat pad that surrounds the calcaneus.
 Recurrent injuries can cause a calcaneal stress fracture.
-The calcaneus is the largest bone in the foot and a weight bearing bone which is susceptible to injuries that can be very debilitating.
+Furthermore, the calcaneus is the largest bone in the foot and a weight bearing bone which is susceptible to injuries that can be very debilitating.

 Causes of bruised heel